EOSIO/welcome/docs/02_getting-started/01_try-eosio.md

 You can give it a try in a matter of seconds [right now](https://gitpod.io/#https://github.com/EOSIO/eosio-web-ide) and you can read more details about it [on github project's page](https://github.com/EOSIO/eosio-web-ide).

 ## What's Next?
-- [Introduction](/getting-started/development-environment/introduction): Get started by setting up your development environment for `EOSIO`.
+- [Getting Started](/getting-started/development-environment/introduction): Install EOSIO in your local development environment.